dansays/housesitter-instructions/README.md

 ## Hey, Siri

 Want to watch TV or play some video games or do some VR?
+There are two remotes on the coffee table: one for the TV and one for the Apple TV.
+We also have an Oculus Quest on the left hand side under the TV.

-"Hey, Siri!
-Turn on/off the Television/Playstation/Nintendo."
-Note that Siri can't actually turn on the Nintendo Switch, you have to do that manually.
+Note that you can't actually turn on the Nintendo Switch using these, you have to do that manually.
 The Switch is in the cabinet along the window, beneath the turntable.

 All the controllers you might need are in the gray drawer under the Peachtree audio unit.
 [Gently push and it will open](https://youtu.be/TlTb0o2XAyg).